 Confused?
 Don't worry: you're surely not alone in that.
-Last year's console was something of a half-step measure designed to appeal to new 4K TV-buyers, but the Xbox One X is a properly premium upgrade, packing in a huge amount of added processing power to drive smoother, better-looking, native-4K games.
+Last year's console was something of a half-step measure designed to appeal to new 4K TV-buyers, but the Xbox One X is a properly premium upgrade, packing in a huge amount of added processing power to drive smoother, better-looking, and sometimes native-4K games.

 But what if you already have an Xbox One?
-And more pressingly, what if you've just purchased an Xbox One S, whether it was an upgrade or your first of the bunch?
+And more pressingly, what if you've already purchased an Xbox One S, whether it was an upgrade or your first of the bunch?
 Well, then your decision is a lot tougher, since the Xbox One X has a whole lot in common with the other versions.

 Xbox One: The original Xbox One was a big, bulky-looking rectangle that certainly lacked style but packed in power.
 And even with the size, it had an external power brick that you'd need to keep nearby.
 We much preferred the slimmer original PS4 design.